This documentation was last updated on 23-11-21.

 Rationalized limit ease understanding and helps compare the different values on a same scale.

-This limit applies both to mode sandbox
+This limit applies both to mode

 and mode live